eigerco/solana-spec/implementation-details.md

 Pull responses contain a list of `CrdsValue`s filtered using the Bloom filter provided in a pull request.
 These are the values that the node sending the pull request was missing in its `crds`.

-When a node receives a pull response it processes its list of `CrdsValue`s:
+When a node receives a pull response, it processes the list of `CrdsValue`s contained within the pull response:
-* values that do not exist in the nodes `crds` table or exist and have newer timestamps are inserted into `crds`, their owners `LegacyContactInfo` timestamps are updated in the `crds`
+* values that do not exist in the nodes `crds` table or exist and have newer timestamps are inserted into `crds`, and their owners `LegacyContactInfo` timestamps are updated in the `crds`
 * values with expired timestamps are also inserted, but without updating owner timestamps
-* hashes of outdated values that were not inserted into `crds` (value with newer timestamp already exists, or value owner is not present in `crds`) are stored for future as failed inserts to prevent peers from sending them back (they are used when constructing Bloom filter for next pull requests).
+* hashes of outdated values that were not inserted into `crds` (value with newer timestamp already exists, or value owner is not present in `crds`) are stored for future as `failed inserts` to prevent peers from sending them back (they are used when constructing Bloom filter for next pull requests).
-* values pruned from `crds` table (i.e. overwritten values) are stored as purged values and also used for constructing Bloom filter for the next pull requests
+* values pruned from `crds` table (i.e. overwritten values) are stored as `purged values` and also used for constructing Bloom filter for the next pull requests

 ### Ping and pong messages